Teodor Boldur-Lățescu: Legacy and posthumous scandals

-The former separatist was survived by daughters Esmeralda (or Smaranda; married Ceaur-Aslan), Eugenia (Brăilescu), and Olga.
+A Lățescu Street, honoring the former separatist, existed at Iași in 1937, when a municipal commission made controversial pushes to change its name.
+Teodor was survived by daughters Esmeralda (or Smaranda; married Ceaur-Aslan), Eugenia (Brăilescu), and Olga.
 In early 1893, the three of them had successfully sued the Ministry of Agriculture over a deposit their father had made for a land purchase in Oșlobeni.
 Aged 25 in 1896, Olga had been married off to a cousin, George Lățescu.
 Olga left him in March 1896, opting to live as a courtesan in Bucharest, though she was also reportedly married to an architect, Nicolae Gabrielescu.
 She then met Ioan Șabechi, a confidence man, together with whom she blackmailed, or simply robbed, Gabrielescu.
 This affair, "reported on by all contemporary newspapers", resulted in Olga's arrest.
 A defense team, comprising N. Ceaur-Aslan, Alexandru Djuvara, and Barbu Ștefănescu Delavrancea, obtained that she be seen as a person of diminished competence, or "great hysteric"; she was finally sentenced to one year in prison.
 The Boldur–Gabrielescu affair was retold in a romanticized reportage by Ion Luca Caragiale, who depicted the architect victim as a "gullible bohemian".

 Of the three sisters, Esmeralda is known to have died in May 1928, at the age of 64.
 The Boldur-Lățescu branch of the Costachis was continued by Gheorghe Boldur-Lățescu's daughters, who lived a comfortable existence after being awarded property in the trial over Elena Bașotă's estate; and by, among others, Teodor's grandnephew, Romanian Army Major Ion Boldur (1899–1985), distinguished for his participation in both world wars.
 Ion's own son, Gheorghe Boldur-Lățescu (1929–2024), a political prisoner in Communist Romania and a historiographer thereof, was the family's last male descendant.
 His sister, Ana Boldur, was a writer and prolific translator.
-She married communist writer Mihnea Gheorghiu, and thus "rescued whatever was left of the family".
+She married communist writer Mihnea Gheorghiu, and (as literary critic Alexandru George writes) thus "rescued whatever was left of the family".